 Proper color selection is a vital part of good experimental design.
 Your choice depends on how much contrast you need with the background pigmentation, how many different colors you require, and the type of light you will use to fluoresce the tags.

 VIE is a medical-grade, two-part silicone based material that is mixed immediately before use and then injected as a liquid that cures into a pliable, biocompatible solid.
-Immediately after mixing, the user will have between 45 minutes (in warm environments) and 2 hours (in cold environments) of working time during which the tags can be injected.
+Immediately after mixing, the user will have between 45 to 60 minutes (in warm environments) and 2 hours (in cold environments) of working time during which the tags can be injected.

 For unmixed elastomer, you can store it for one year from the date of purchase in a cupboard, away from sunlight or heat.
 The unmixed elastomer should never be stored in the freezer.